MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/format-update-project-invoice-proposals.md

     - **Customer** will always default to the billing sales tax group from the customer.
     - **Search** will search across all the entities in this list and select the first value available.
 Search starts with the **Project** entity, then the **Project contract** entity, and then the **Customer** entity.

-- **Fixed price milestone item sales tax group** is used to default the value to the **Item sales tax group** field to the billing milestone.
-Accountant can review and modify the defaulted value in On-account transactions form.
-System uses the value from On-account transaction when creating Project invoice proposal line.
+- **Fixed price milestone item sales tax group** is used to default the value in the **Item sales tax group** field to the billing milestone.
+The accountant can review and modify the default value in the **On-account transactions** page.
+The system uses the value from the on-account transaction when creating a project invoice proposal line.

 ### Financial dimensions